A third of Puerto Rico is still without power, but FEMA stops delivering food and water tomorrow

 Maldonado says a third of her town’s 30,000 residents are still receiving FEMA food and water aid, and that 80 percent remain without electricity.
 While Puerto Rican government estimates show that roughly 70 percent of the island’s electricity subscribers have had power restored, hundreds of thousands of homes are still dark.
 The mayor explained that people have been forced to scrape money together to buy fuel to power generators, leaving less to purchase food and water.
 Without refrigeration, many have turned to rely on FEMA food deliveries.
 “This is all something FEMA should contemplate before eliminating its delivery of these supplies,” Maldonado told NPR, which first reported on the agency’s decision on Monday.

-An agency spokesman did not immediately respond to a request for comment from Mother Jones, and a spokesperson for Puerto Rico Gov. Ricardo Rosselló had no immediate comment.
+A spokesperson for Puerto Rico Gov. Ricardo Rosselló had no immediate comment.

 The agency told NPR that it had determined that only 1 percent of island residents still needed food and water deliveries, a small enough number for the island’s government and nonprofits to handle.
 Additionally, the agency argued to NPR, free supplies were deterring people from shopping, and hindering economic recovery.”If we’re giving free water and food, that means that families are not going to supermarkets to buy,” Alejandro De La Campa, FEMA’s director on the island, told NPR.
 “It is affecting the economy of Puerto Rico.”

-Note: This post was updated with comment from FEMA provided after publication.